astaylor92/astaylor92.github.io/docs/_portfolio/risk-feature-exploration.md

 ## Lessons Learned
 * **Enterprise standardization of metrics calculations and model reporting are wonderful** - The team at Amex predefined a number of commonly used metrics for different families of estimators, and created custom helper libraries to make reporting very fast.
 Our direct team also used `xlsxwriter` and a pretty slick set of helper functions to create a number of valuable performance summaries across multiple aggregations.
-* **Code reviews** - Our team instituted weekly rotating rubber ducky programming sessions that were extremely helpful, particularly for quick debugs as well as learning new coding techniques.
+* **Code reviews are great** - Our team instituted weekly rotating rubber ducky programming sessions that were extremely helpful, particularly for quick debugs as well as learning new coding techniques.
 * **Custom libraries for feature selection & extraction are a gift and a curse** - The team had standardized libraries for generating aggregate features from transactional data and downselecting them.
 This was great from a repeatibility standpoint, but it also was initially built for models with a different purpose then mine.
 This meant that some of the performance challenges we faced were buried in a 'black box' of prebuilt analysis.
 * **Weight of evidence and information value are cool metrics for boosting** - I hadn't used weight of evidence to evaluate features before this job, but it was a great way to measure a feature's relationship to the DV.
 It helped for continuous and categorical features, which we bucketed and calculated WoE.